Tips To Avoid Gazumping & Gazundering

 However, with a lock in agreement, you can tighten up this process by

-• Get insurance– You can get insurance to cover your out of pocket costs should you
+having financial penalties to breaking the agreement. - Get insurance– You can get insurance to cover your out of pocket costs should you

 get gazumped.
 If you choose a solicitor through our marketplace you